 United has a handful of co-branded credit cards through Chase that you can use to earn miles on your everyday spending.
 You can also earn miles using credit cards offered by transfer partners which opens up additional ways for you to efficiently earn lots of United Miles.

 The United℠ Explorer Card is the best option if you're looking to earn a solid return on your spend while enjoying entry-level benefits when flying United.
+It earns 2 United miles per $1 spent on United purchases, hotel stays, and at restaurants and 1 United miles per $1 spent on all other purchases.

 One of the best benefits is the free checked bag for you and up to one companion traveling on the same reservation when you use the card to purchase a United airfare ticket.
 If you normally pay for bags, this can save you a lot of money depending on how often you fly.